 In order to have a good understanding of what SQL is and what is it used for?
 First, we will have to understand what data is and what are databases?
 Because SQL is a language of databases.

 Data can be defined as anything that is definite and can be defined by certain measures such as age, weight height, etc. Data can also be anything that can be collected, stored, and used to describe things such as names, dimensions of a room, number of pixels in an image or TV screen, etc.

 There are many different types of data but the most common types are as follows:

 - Text i.e. strings which in simple words mean sentences and words.

 - Numbers i.e. integers (1, 2, 3, 4….) and floats (1.233, 2.343, 2.33….)

-In simple words, databases can be defined as a symmetric collection of data.
-The data stored in databases is arranged on the basis of any criteria set by the individual that is making the database.
-The storages in which databases are present are supported by electronic storages.
+In simple words, databases can be defined as an asymmetric collection of data.
+The data stored in databases are arranged on the basis of any criteria set by the individual that is making the database.
+The storage in which databases are present is supported by electronic storage.
 One of the most important benefits of databases is that it makes handling a huge amount of data easy.

-Let’s explain the need of databases with the example of an electricity billing company.
-Electricity Company stores the data of its users in a database which has the fields of customer name, bills, phone numbers, and addresses.
-The electricity company uses this database to manage the billing operations, handling fault data, and handling client related issues.
-Another example can be of Google.
+Let’s explain the need for databases with the example of an electricity billing company.
+Electricity Company stores the data of its users in a database that has the fields of customer name, bills, phone numbers, and addresses.
+The electricity company uses this database to manage the billing operations, handle fault data, and handle client-related issues.
+Another example can be Google.
 It needs to store, alter, manipulate, and find data for its users at a rapid pace and this task is made possible by the help of databases as they make data handling, manipulation and addition easy.